LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Maintain a production app on Heroku

 #### Level 2
+- Setup a staging server on Heroku
+- Create and configure a pipeline on Heroku

+#### Level 3
 - Provision a DigitalOcean container
 - Configure a DigitalOcean container
 - Start a DigitalOcean container